marinasundstrom/BookStoreScraper/README.md

 First, the program downloads all the static assets (CSS, JavaScript and images).
 It makes sure just to download them once.
 JavaScript which are hosted at another place will not be downloaded.

 We scan the current page for anchor elements (```a``` element).
-That leads the next page that is going to be scraped.
+That leads to the next page that is going to be scraped.
 In principle, each page is processed the same way, be it an index page, a category page, or a book page.
 And a page is only downloaded and processed once.

 The main element of interest on the index page is the sidebar containing the categories, so we make sure to prioritize those links, the pages, and contents on them.